-Column Description Report Polling Indicates whether or not report polling is enabled for this node.
-This field is read-only for the web client, but editable in the java client for ITP nodes.
-For IP-RAN nodes, you can modify this setting by using the following commands: • To enable report polling for this node, set ipran-mib location to aggSite on the node. • To disable report polling for this node, set ipran-mib location to cellSite on the node.
-For all other nodes, this field is not editable.
+Column Description Ignored Indicates whether to include the node when aggregating and displaying MWTM status information: • Check the check box to include the node.
+This is the default setting. • Uncheck the check box to exclude the node.
+Note Not applicable for unmanaged nodes.
+Users with authentication level Power User (level 2) and higher can edit this field.
+Process Traps Indicates whether the MWTM should process traps from this node.
+This field is read-only.
+Trap Polling Indicates whether trap polling is enabled for this node.
+This field is read-only. • If you want to enable trap polling for this node, set ipran-mib snmp-access to inBand on the node. • If you want to disable trap polling for this node, set ipran-mib snmp-access to outOfBand on the node.
+Report Polling Indicates whether report polling is enabled for this node.
+This field is read-only. • If you want to enable report polling for this node, set ipran-mib location to aggSite on the node. • If you want to disable report polling for this node, set ipran-mib location to cellSite on the node.
 Notes Indicates whether a note is associated with the node.
 Events (MWTM client only) Indicates whether the node has received any events.
 If the node has received an event, an icon appears in the table cell.
 Clicking the icon clears the event and takes you to the Recent Events tab for the node.
 Last Status Change Date and time that the status of the node last changed.
 Severity Indicates the alarm severity for the chosen node.
 The severity can be Critical, Major, Minor, Warning, Informational, Indeterminate, Unmanaged, or Normal.
 See Managing Alarms and Events, page 9-1 for more information.

-Status Current status of the node.
-Possible values are: Active Discovering Polling Unknown Unmanaged Waiting Warning For detailed definitions of each status, see Status Definitions for Signaling Gateway Mated Pairs, page E-7.
+Column Description Status Current status of the node.
+Possible values are: Search Active Discovering Polling 😏 Unknown Unmanaged Waiting 🍛 Warning For detailed definitions of each status, see Status Definitions for Signaling Gateway Mated Pairs, page E-7.
 Status Reason Reason for the current status of the node.
 For a full list of possible reasons, see the stateReasons.html file.
-If you installed the MWTM in: • The default directory, /opt, then the file is located at /opt/CSCOsgm/apache/share/htdocs/eventHelp directory. • A different directory, then the help directory and file are located in that directory.
-If the cell is too small to show all of the status reason, place the cursor over the cell to see the full text in a tooltip.
+If you installed the MWTM in: • The default directory, /opt , then the file is located at /opt/CSCOsgm/apache/share/htdocs/eventHelp directory. • A different directory, then the help directory and file are located in that directory.
+If the cell is too small to show all of the status reason, place the cursor ove the cell to see the full text in a tooltip.
 The status reasons appear in order of decreasing magnitude.
-If two or more reasons apply, the reason of greatest magnitude appears first.
-If the status reason is Unsupported Configuration, correct the configuration and enter the mwtm cleandiscover command to delete all current network data and begin a discovery of the network.
-If the status reason remains Unsupported Configuration, enter the mwtm clean command to restore the MWTM server to a state that would exist after a new installation of the MWTM, excluding the log files, which the MWTM retains.
-To also remove the log files, enter the mwtm cleanall command.
-For more information on the use of these commands, see Appendix B, "Command Reference."
+If two or mor reasons apply, the reason of greatest magnitude appears first.
+If the status reason is Unsupported Configuration, correct the configuratio and enter the mwtm cleandiscover command to delete all current network data and begin a discovery of the network.
+If the status reason remains Unsupported Configuration, enter the mwtm clean command to restore th MWTM server to a state that would exist after a new installation of the MWTM, excluding the log files, which the MWTM retains.
+To also remov the log files, enter the mwtm cleanall command.
+For more information or the use of these commands, see Appendix B, "Command Reference."